apet97/1rag/docs/OPERATIONS.md

 # Operations Guide

 This guide documents how to operate the Clockify RAG stack once it has been installed.
 It assumes the repository has been cloned and dependencies installed via `pyproject.toml`/`requirements.txt`.
+For architecture and ingestion specifics see `docs/ARCHITECTURE.md` and `docs/HELP_CORPUS.md`.

 ## Quick Reference